 The scheme equips our dancers with the necessary skills to progress on to professional vocational dance training.
 Previous students have trained at dance conservatoires, universities and vocational training such as NSCD, Trinity Laban, London Contemporary Dance School, Rambert School, Urdang Academy, Bird College and LIPA, this list is not exhaustive.

 Entry is through successful audition and interview.
-Candidates will have attended an Open Day as part of the audition process.
+Candidates may have been invited to audition from a Taster Workshop, Outreach Workshop, or booked a place at our Stage One Audition as part of the process.
 No formal qualifications are required.